re1null0/portfolio.io/index.md

 ---

-> **Outside of work:** You’ll usually find me behind a camera lens practicing street photography or logging miles training for my next marathon.
+> **Outside of work:** You’ll usually find me behind a camera lens or training for my next marathon.

 <center>© 2025 Shyryn Ospanova.
 Powered by Jekyll and the Minimal Theme.</center>